cheater/Commander-16-Ideas/README.md

 browse the issues in this repository.
 But bear in mind: *this is not a chat forum!* Only post comments if they add something substantial to the topic of conversation, if you would like to share knowledge about the topic at hand that will help in creating the Commander 16.
+You can support existing feature requests by using emoji reactions in the upper right corner of every post.
+Just don't use the thumbs down one, let's not be negative here!

 *If you would like to work on this project* and can do anything that this project requires, meaning: